 How can I access free at-home COVID-19 tests?

-Each household can now order up to 16 free at-home rapid tests through this USPS form.
+Each household can now order up four free at-home rapid tests through this USPS form.
 In addition, individuals with a health plan can also receive eight over-the-counter at-home tests at no cost every month.
 Depending on the health plan and insurer, these tests will either be free at the point of sale or by reimbursement.

 What determines if I will have to pay upfront and be reimbursed later?

 If your plan has a network of preferred providers, you can obtain tests from within the network for free at the point of sale.
 You can also find tests from retailers outside that network, but your plan will only be required to reimburse you at a rate of up to $12 per test.
 If your plan does not have a network of preferred providers, you will have to pay out of pocket for tests, but you will be fully reimbursed regardless of the price.
 Be sure to keep your receipt to submit a claim for reimbursement.